 Intensive Format: Is offered only in the Spring and runs Monday through Friday 8 AM to 5 PM beginning in mid February and ending in early May.

 In addition to the time frames identified above, both formats include 2, 24 hour overnight sessions during the wildland component of the course.

 To enroll in the Firefighter I Academy, you must first have completed the following prerequisites:

 Once these prerequisites have been met, you must submit the following documents directly to the Public Safety Training Center: Firefighter I Academy on-line application (WORD), on-line Medical Clearance Form (PDF), and on-line Fire 208 & 208.1 Code of Conduct (PDF).
 If you are applying for one of the Spring Academies please be sure to specify your preference.
 If there are more applicants than slots, a lottery will be used.

 Application deadlines are as follows:

 If accepted into the academy, you will be mailed an orientation packet with detailed instructions you must follow.
 This includes completion of an OSHA Respirator Medical Evaluation (Fit test) Questionnaire by a licensed physician at your cost.
 While we provide the form used by Kaiser for your convenience, you may use any Occupational Health Provider as long as they use an OSHA approved form.

 The last stage of the enrollment process is attending the course orientation.
 ATTENDANCE AT THE ORIENTATION IS MANDATORY.
 The orientation date will be provided in the acceptance packet.

 Classes for the Firefighter I Academy are held at the Public Safety Training Center, 5743 Skylane Blvd.
 Windsor, and the Santa Rosa Training Tower at West College and Stony Point Rd.
 Some classes are held off-site.

-For additional questions, please contact the Department's Administrative Assistant Linda Mercurio at firstname.lastname@example.org or at (707) 836-2906.
+For additional questions, please contact the department's Administrative Assistant, Rachel Smith at firstname.lastname@example.org or at (707) 836-2906.